| October 11, 2011 | 10:00am

 Looking for something to do this weekend?
 "Night Owl" is a quick guide to special nights at bars and clubs around town.
 We'll give you a few hints re: cover, dress code, music and atmosphere.
 First Fridays feature DJs and drink specials at Portland's.

-First Friday at Portland's offers the funky turntable techniques of DJ 812, a$3 rotating tap of national and local beers and best of all a perfect place to people watch.
+$3 rotating tap of national and local beers and best of all a perfect place to people watch.

 The Place: 105 W. Portland St., Phoenix, AZ 85003